ANS is committed to advancing, fostering, and promoting the development and application of nuclear sciences and technologies to benefit society.

 The award consists of an engraved plaque and a monetary award of $500.
 The award is presented at the ANS Winter Conference.

 The award is for an original piece of work, which should be of publishable quality by a graduate student.
 The submission for the award should be a paper with an abstract in a form and of suitable length for publication in a reputable engineering or scientific journal.
 A paper, which has been published or submitted for publication, is eligible if nominated by the faculty advisor of the student with the appropriate forms and data.
-If the student and their advisor or others jointly author the paper, it may be eligible for the award if the student was primarily responsible for the original contribution and his advisor so certifies with the submission.
+If the student and their advisor or others jointly author the paper, it may be eligible for the award if the student was primarily responsible for the original contribution and their advisor so certifies with the submission.

 To be eligible for the award, the student must have been registered in a graduate degree program in a recognized institution of higher learning for one (1) year prior to the award, and their faculty advisor must make a certification of this fact on the nomination form.
 Thus, this competition is open to a graduate student completing the work on which their paper is based from a minimum of 4 months prior to the award to a maximum of 16 months prior to the award.
 A thesis is not acceptable.
 Multiple nominees by a nominator, nomination of past recipients of the award, and multiple-year nominations of the same paper are prohibited.